 To prevent this from happening, it is best practice to return the license server in the back office.
 During the return operation, the producer can transfer the licenses to a different device; this can be the same machine with the desired hostid.
 After the transfer, wait for the license server to synchronize with the back office (server synchronization occurs based on synchronization policies or ondemand).

-Important • If a server hostid has been set using active-hostid, the server.hostType.order property (if set) is ignored.
+Important = If a server hostid has been set using active-hostid, the server.hostType.order and licensing.enableBuiltinHostId properties (if set) are ignored.

 For more information about hostids, see Understanding Hostids.